 To Be Continued

-This third post on Layers is cut in two parts.
+This third post on Layers is cut into two parts.
 This part 1 and it continues in Layers In-Depth part 2.
 Have fun!